DevExpress/testcafe/docs/articles/documentation/reference/test-api/requesthook/README.md

 }
 ```

-### Mock Response Headers

-Before it passes an incoming response to the application, `RequestHook` can modify the response headers.
-This allows you to mock part of the response.

 > Important!
-You can not modify the body of the request or its headers inside a `RequestHook.onResponse()` call.
+You can not change response body or its headers inside a `RequestHook.onResponse()` call.
 If you edit properties of `event.headers` or `event.body` inside `onResponse()`, TestCafe ignores these changes.
+>
+> Learn how to stub response headers in [Stub Response Headers](#stub-response-headers).

+### Stub Response Headers

+Before it passes an incoming response to the application, `RequestHook` can change the response headers.

 You can use the `RequestHook._onConfigureResponse()` method to substitute response headers, effectively mocking part of the response.

+> Important!
+The `RequestHook._onConfigureResponse()` method is private.
+Exercise caution when you implement this method in your request hooks.

-The example below demonstrates a `RequestHook` that sets a `foo:bar` header on the response and removes the `x-header` from the response.
+The example below demonstrates a `RequestHook` that sets a `x-token:token-123` header on the response and removes the `x-frame-options` header from the response.

 ```js
 class HeadersHook extends RequestHook {